UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 * The second parameter is **where** to save the result.
 For this, we give the function the **address** of the variable.
 This allows `scan_s` to overwrite the variable `x`` on our behalf.

 This is sometimes called *passing by reference*.

-# Perspective
-If this is your first time programming, do not be surprised if you are struggling.
-You may notice that it takes you longer than others.
-This is absolutely fine.

-> Learning to program is a long game, and is sometimes compared to learning a spoken language.
-It *needs* time and a lot of practice.
-You might even say brain neurons need time to prune and connect, so give your brain time to assimilate, and be kind to yourself if you are struggling.

-It is quite normal to struggle.
-Get what you can from these labs.
-Getting lots of sleep helps.

-Even by the end of the course, the expectation in a programming job would be that you are still a *junior developer*.

 # Stretch Tasks